Moran296/bg9x_ssl_zephyr/README.md

 Zephyr's MQTT publisher sample with SSL socket offloading.

 ### TODO features
+- [ ] Connectivity manager setopt and getopt to allow user to set the modem's APN and connection perferences
 - [ ] Aquire modem info on startup (IMEI, IMSI, etc.)
-- [ ] More than one socket at a time
+- [ ] More than one socket at a time (low priority as it is not required for MQTT/IoT Hub)
 - [ ] Test and use with BG96
 - [ ] HTTPS sample application